 - Successful transfer of the database to the Utah Burials Database.
 This statewide database is accessible to the public for research purposes.

 - Timely completion: The project must be completed 12 months after the contract start date.
-No extensions will be given.
 Successful transfer of the data to the Utah Burials Database must take place before the grant money will be paid.

 The local database application must be capable of exporting data in a format that can be easily imported into the statewide database.
 We will provide further details with the grant contract.

 Database fields in the file sent to State History must conform to the standards of the statewide database (name, length, and type of fields) to facilitate transfer of data and to maintain a necessary degree of consistency.
 See information on how to organize and submit your burial data.